Using Shell Scripts

 branches:

-only: master # only run build-job on master branch
+only: main # only run build-job on main branch

-with ShellCheck.
-When the shell expands secret environment variables, they will be exposed in a not-so-secret way.
+Take caution when using set -o xtrace / set -x with ShellCheck.
+When the shell expands secret environment variables, they can be exposed, as in the example below.

 > cat tmp.sh